Aditi-Pande/Snake-game/README.md

 # "Simple snake and apple game using pygames"
-The Snake Apple game is a classic arcade-style game where the player controls a snake that moves around the screen, eating apples to grow longer while avoiding collisions with walls and its own body.
+The Snake Apple game is a classic arcade-style game where the player controls a snake that moves around the screen, eating apples to grow longer while avoiding collisions with its own body.
 The objective is to survive as long as possible and achieve the highest score.

 RULES -
 1) A snake game is made up of a grid, a snake, and apples.